ResponsiveModal

 Responsive behavior

-• Desktop (≥744px): Renders as a centered modal dialog
+• Viewport-driven desktop (≥744px): Renders as a centered modal dialog

 This provides an optimal experience across devices without requiring manual detection or separate implementations.